quaric/zadark/README.md

 ### Important Notes

-- This extension is not an official extension of Zalo.
+- This extension is not an official extension from Zalo.
 - This extension only injects the CSS file to change the color scheme of Zalo without affecting any features and security of Zalo.

 ![ZaDark – Best Dark Theme for Zalo](./Screenshot.png)